 Contract redlining, also known as document markup or tracked changes, refers to the process of editing and revising a contract during negotiations.
 It derives its name from the common practice of using different colors or annotations to highlight the document's proposed changes, additions, or deletions.
 This collaborative process allows all parties to clearly see and understand the changes being made, facilitating a more transparent and efficient negotiation process.

-Support for contract redlining is an important part of contract lifecycle management (CLM) software as it allows parties to collaborate together and agree on contract terms.
+Support for contract redlining is an important part of contract lifecycle management (CLM) software as it allows parties to collaborate and agree on contract terms.
 Redlines draw attention to the terms that need discussion before finalizing a contract.
-Intuitive redlines streamline the process by providing clarity for parties before signing a contract and helps parties avoid costly disputes later.
+Intuitive redlines streamline the process by providing clarity for parties before signing a contract to avoid costly disputes later.

 A digital contract management tool designed for collaborative editing is crucial for effective contract redlining.
 It can help you track changes, compare versions, collaborate with stakeholders, and automate workflows.
 It can also integrate with other software platforms you already use, such as Microsoft Word, e-signature, and other systems of record, to create a seamless end-to-end contract lifecycle.